SylvaPat/Html-and-Css-Project/README.md

 # Html and Css Project
- Building different html and css projects for knowledge of elements.
+ Building different html and css projects for learning purpose.